Finch-API/finch-docs/docs/Integrating-with-Finch/Integration-Guides/Gusto/Setup-Guide.md

 The requirements for each developer will depend upon the sensitivity of the data access requested.
 If you have a SOC 2 Type 2 Report, ISO 27001 Certificate, or PCI Certificate, you will be shown a simplified questionnaire and your review process will be expedited. **If you do not have one of these reports, and you require data access to sensitive PII (e.g., benefits data), please contact your Developer Success representative to discuss further.**

 We understand that answering the questionnaire can be time-consuming but it is a necessary step in ensuring that your application meets Gusto’s data security requirements.
 In rare cases, Gusto may not approve an application for production access for a reason other than security concerns, such as for a use case Gusto prohibits on their platform (e.g. mature content, etc.).
-If you have questions on how to respond to a specific question, please don’t hesitate to reach out to our Developer Success team
+If you have questions on how to respond to a specific question, please don’t hesitate to reach out to our Developer Success team.

 ### Step 3: Assist Gusto Security Review